hpi-schul-cloud/gamification/README.md

 These events are explicitly not gamification-specific.
 For example, normally, your application wouldn't send a "Grant10XP".
 Instead, you should send events like "ForumPost" or "UserSignup".
-You need to configure rules (see next section) detailing what happens after a "ForumPost" or "UserSignup" event (such as giving 10 XP).
-Your existing services, however, should not even be aware of the events being used for gamification purposes.
+You need to configure rules (see next section) detailing what happens after a "ForumPost" or "UserSignup" event (e.g., giving 10 XP).
+Your existing services do not need to be aware of their events being used for gamification purposes.

 The gamification service subscribes to a RabbitMQ queue from which it processes events.
-Whenever the service receives an event, it checks whether or not the event should be listened to.
-If it should, it then goes on to execute any configured immediate actions, if there are any.
+Whenever the service receives an event, it checks whether or not the event is relevant to gamification.
+If yes, the service executes any configured immediate actions, if there are any.
 Then, it checks all configured achievement rules to see whether or not a new achievement should be granted to the user.
 It is your job to setup the events to listen to, event actions and achievement rules for your application as you see fit.
-Once an achievement or xp are granted, these are persisted to MongoDB.
+Once an achievement or xp are granted, they are persisted to MongoDB.
 It is planned to also send an event back to RabbitMQ when an achievement or xp are granted.

 The gamification service also provides a (mostly) read-only REST API, which can